F L O R E N C E B U C H A N A N

 Florence collaborates with writers, cinematographers, photographers, directors, designers, editors, producers, musicians and digital & social media experts, according to the needs of each project.

-Two years before #MeToo, Project Buchanan and Mother Image won a Getty Images Creative Grant on behalf of the leading anti-sexual violence nonprofit in the US, RAINN, the Rape, Abuse & Incest National Network.
-Florence created a campaign celebrating the resilience of survivors, how RAINN supported them and gave them a voice to help change the conversation about sexual violence.
+Project Buchanan and Mother Image won a Getty Images Creative Grant on behalf of the leading anti-sexual violence nonprofit in the US, RAINN (Rape, Abuse & Incest National Network.)
+Florence created a campaign celebrating the resilience of survivors, how RAINN supported them and gave them a voice.
+Speaking up changes the conversation, as the #MeToo movement proved two years later.

-Florence has worked at JWT, BBDO, Doremus, Merkley, Weiss Whitten and Deutsch, and freelanced at Wunderman Thompson, TBWA, Y&R, R/GA, Grey, Grey Health, McCann, Digitas Health, Juice, Strikeforce, Saatchi Wellness and Chiat\Day, to name a few.
+Florence has worked at JWT, BBDO, Doremus, Merkley, Weiss Whitten and Deutsch, and freelanced at Wunderman Thompson, TBWA, Y&R, R/GA, Grey, Grey Health, McCann, Digitas Health, Juice, Strikeforce, Saatchi Wellness and Chiat\Day, among others.

 Her clients include Coppertone, Bank of America, Westin & Sheraton Hotels, Bayer Aspirin, Almay, Alka Seltzer, J&J, Pizza Hut, L’Oréal, 7DAYS Bake Rolls, Lancôme, Bass Ale, Merrill Lynch, FINRA, Citigroup, BNY Mellon and IBM.